kinoeater/cafetownsend/README.md

 f) Verify that user cannot login with empty email and empty password

 ### Create new employee functionality tests:
-a)	Verify that user can successfully creates a new user by entering whole credentials correctly, then deletes newly created user entry.
+a)	Verify that user can successfully create a new user by entering whole credentials correctly, then deletes newly created user entry.

 ## Gherkin format: